 Porth-y-Parc started out as the gatehouse to a medieval deer park.
 By the mid-twentieth century it was a smallholding and dairy, delivering milk to households in Abergavenny.

-When we bought it 10 years ago the original farmhouse was derelict, Ty Gwyn was grey, cold and cheerless, and The Old Barn was – a barn!
+When we bought it in 2009 the original farmhouse was derelict, Ty Gwyn was grey, cold and cheerless, and The Old Barn was – a barn!

 Starting a new life after years of living and working in the south east, we set about transforming the buildings and improving the land, to create three beautiful homes (we live in the 16th century farmhouse), each with its own very special character and charm, and an organic smallholding which is also a haven for wildlife.